DessimozLab/matreex/README.md

 | ``--gt_custom``||Custom gene tree in json
 | ``--st_custom``||Custom species tree in json

+# OMA
+HOG idenfiers can be retrieved from [OMA](https://omabrowser.org/oma/home/) by searching, for instance, a UniProt identifier.
+For example, we can find [here](https://omabrowser.org/oma/search/?type=all&query=p53_rat) that P53_RAT belongs to HOG:C0606207.

+# PANTHER
+Family identifiers can be retrieved from [PANTHER](http://www.pantherdb.org/) similarly.
+For instance, we can find [here](http://www.pantherdb.org/panther/familyList.do?searchType=basic&fieldName=all&listType=6&fieldValue=P53_rat) that P53_RAT belongs to PTHR11447.

 # Custom JSON inputs
 Only consistent gene tree-species tree pairs are supported!

+Example JSON files are provided in the folder ./paper_figures.

 ## Species tree format
 | Property        | Required  | Description |